metaplex-foundation/docs/docs/03-guides/07-archived/02-fair-launch/introduction.md

 If you use a different location, you'll need to adjust for it in subsequent instructions.

-You also need to install the projects node/npm dependencies.
+You also need to install the project's node/npm dependencies.
 The recommended way of doing this is:

 ```
 $ yarn install --cwd ~/metaplex-foundation/metaplex/js/